 2. Correct nutrient deficiencies(1,6)

-Due to soil depletion, genetic engineering, environmental toxins, poor gut health, genetic mutations (to MTHFR, COMT, and possibly other genes), and other factors, it is possible that even those with the best diets aren’t absorbing and using the nutrients they’re eating as well as they should.
+Due to soil depletion, genetic engineering, environmental toxins, poor gut health, genetic SNPs (“snips”) to genes such as MTHFR, COMT, and others, and other factors, it is possible that even those with the best diets aren’t absorbing and using the nutrients they’re eating as well as they should.

 When nutrient levels are tested in individuals struggling with depression or anxiety, one or more of the key nutrients for mood listed above are commonly below recommended levels, and correcting them with diet and proper supplementation can help considerably in many cases.

 Get help to identify and overcome nutrient deficiencies naturally with Holistic Nutrition Coaching!